 Thursday gatherings at the Penguin

-The second Thursday of each month during the school year finds students, staff and faculty from ID-Epi and Causal Inference gathering for an informal networking event.
+The third Thursday of each month during the school year finds students, staff and faculty from ID-Epi and Causal Inference gathering for an informal networking event.

 The event takes place at Penguin Pizza, located at 735 Huntington Avenue, from 5:00 – 7:00 pm.